wonderworks-software/PyFlowOpenCv/docs/source/tutorial03.rst

 Image Filter
 =============================

-Continue our video example, we will add a image filter to blur the video image.
+Continue our video example, we will add a image filter block to blur the video image.

 ..  image:: res/video_blur.gif

-You can even adjust the blur factor on realtime.
+You can even adjust the smoothing factor on realtime.

 Image Threshold